Berlin based writer and storyteller

 Berlin

 Since moving to Berlin in 2013 I have split my time between commercial, artistic and grassroots projects.
-This includes a period working with the artist Douglas Gordon, a commission for Borealis Festival and my debut novel, which comes out on Velocity Press this summer (2025).
+This includes a period working with the artist Douglas Gordon, a commission for Borealis Festival, and my prize nominated debut novel.

-Between 2015 and 2018 I was at Zalando, where I was a senior creative on several brand activations including one with James Franco and contributed to lighthouse projects such as Project Muze︎︎︎an ai enabled customization tool created in partnership with a team at Google.
-In 2017, off the back of an award-winning employer brand campaign for which I was the creative owner, I became co-lead of the employer branding deparment at Zalando, leading a team of 12 and helping to establish core competencies and best practices at Europe’s largest online fashion retailer.
+From 2015 to 2018 I worked at Zalando, where I was a senior creative in the in-house agency, delivering several brand activations and contributing to lighthouse projects such as Project Muze︎︎︎ (with Google).
+Off the back of a well-received employer brand refresh and campaign, I was asked to head up the employer branding department at Zalando’s Berlin HQ, co-leading a team of 12 HR professionals and helping to establish core competencies, process and best practices.

 Life Practice

-I continue to push myself, my teams and the disciplines in which we work, channeling what I learn from my twin passions of storytelling and music into every project I touch.
+I continue to push myself, my teams and the disciplines in which we work, channeling what I learn from one area into the next.

 I am a dedicated and habitual reader and cultural magpie: